 - Ca 'Rezzonico.
 It is one of the few oldest palaces in Venice that can still be visited, and certainly the most fascinating of them all.
 Inside it houses the Museum of Venice of the eighteenth century and is structured on three floors filled with all kinds of objects of the nobles who lived in Ca 'Rezzonico for centuries, plus an old pharmacy and a gondola with felze (covered gondola to protect from the cold and rain).
 It was even the residence of Pope Clement XIII in the eighteenth century.

 - Palazzo Mocenigo Museum.
 Located in the majestic and ancient Palazzo Mocenigo, this museum exhibits the history of Venetian fashion through a review of the historical evolution of this city.

 - House of Carlo Goldoni.
-The house was converted into a museum as a tribute to the famous playwright Carlo Goldoni.
+The house converted into a museum in homage to the famous playwright Carlo Goldoni.

 - Ca 'Pesaro.
-The International Gallery of Modern Art and Museum of Oriental Art in Venice.
+The International Gallery of Modern Art and Museum of Oriental Art of Venice.

-- Glass Museum.
+- Museum of Glass.
 This gallery contains the largest collection of Murano glass in the world.

 - Museum of Lace.
 This exhibition exhibits the history of the art of lace making in Venice from the sixteenth to the twentieth centuries.

 - Museum of Natural History.
 This important institution exhibits a great diversity of collections and an important library.